DOI-ONRR/blog-nrrd/src/pages/contacts/index.md

 I then entered the categories and some contacts into a spreadsheet to see how the information could be divided within the directory.
 Next, I started organizing the entire contact directory onto the spreadsheet.
 As I was doing this, I realized it would take me longer to complete and was thus inefficient.
 As a result, I decided to use the first contact listed as an example, then double checked to see if I was missing any areas.

+### Information architecture

 After I felt confident, I proceeded to create information architecture (IA) for the search function and the filter.
-The IA for the search bar was to figure out how to display the search results, while the filter IA was to determine what filter options should be present.
-Then to see if they made sense, I created two user journeys detailing the actions to take in using the two functions, which are in the table below.
+Information Architecture is the practice of arranging the parts of something to be understandable.
+The IA challenge for the search bar was to figure out how to display the search results, while the filter IA challenge was to determine what filter options should be present.
+To see if they made sense, I created two user journeys detailing the actions to take in using the two functions, which are in the table below.

 ### User journeys

 **Steps to find a contact**

+There were two information pathways to find contacts.
+Users could use either the Search or Filter pathways to identify the person they were looking for.

 **Search Bar**
 1. User types in contact name, company assignment, company name, etc.